 Erin L Scott is a Senior Lecturer in Technological Innovation, Entrepreneurship, and Strategic Management at the MIT Sloan School of Management.
 Her work focuses on uncertainty and strategic development in early-stage ventures.
 Most recently, her work was featured in the Harvard Business Review, Management Science, and Strategy Science.
 At MIT Sloan, she teaches Entrepreneurial Founding & Teams, Entrepreneurial Strategy, as well as assorted MBA entrepreneurship, innovation, and strategy electives.
 In addition, Ms. Scott mentors MIT startups and consults for ventures within the broader ecosystem.

-MS. Scott holds a BE and an MBA-MS in biomedical engineering from Vanderbilt University and Washington University in St. Louis, respectively.
+She holds a BE and an MBA-MS in biomedical engineering from Vanderbilt University and Washington University in St. Louis, respectively.
 A recipient of the Kauffman Dissertation Fellowship, she earned her PhD in strategy from Washington University in St. Louis.
-Scott then completed a postdoctoral fellowship in the National Bureau of Economic Research’s Innovation Policy and the Economy Group.
+Ms. Scott then completed a postdoctoral fellowship in the National Bureau of Economic Research’s Innovation Policy and the Economy Group.
 She began her academic career at the National University of Singapore.